Critical need for this technology

 R&D status of product

 Ph.D. and M.S. in Applied Physics from Columbia University (New York) and B.S. in Physics and Mathematics from Loyola University Chicago.
-Alexei Abrikosov Fellow at Argonne National Laboratory, where he leads a research program on hybrid silicon lasers.
+Former Alexei Abrikosov Fellow at Argonne National Laboratory, where he led the research program on hybrid silicon lasers before spinning out Iris Light Technologies.

 Estimated annual revenue:NA